-We may enter into forward-starting interest rate swaps as part of any anticipated future debt issuance in order to reduce the risk of cash flow volatility from future changes in interest rates.
+We may enter into forward-starting interest rate swaps, which we designate as cash flow hedges, as part of anticipated future debt issuances in order to reduce the risk of cash flow volatility from future changes in interest rates.
 Upon completion of a debt issuance and termination of the swap, the change in fair value of these instruments is recorded as part of other comprehensive income (loss) and is amortized to interest expense over the life of the debt agreement.
+As of September 30, 2014, the total notional amounts of forward-starting interest rate contracts in designated cash flow hedging instruments were \$1.35 billion, which will all settle within six months.